comprna/METEORE/README.md

 python combination_model_prediction.py  -i [path of tsv file containing methods name and path] -m [model_to_use (default or optimized)] -o [output_file]
 ```
 where the file for option `-i` contains the information about the methods used (1st col) and the path to the respective input file (2nd col).
-For example, if we call this file `model_content.tsv`:
+For example, if we call this file `model_content.tsv` (provided as an example with the package):
 ```
 python combination_model_prediction.py  -i model_content.tsv -m default -o output
 ```